alisaifee/coredis/docs/source/handbook/pipelines.rst

 A common issue occurs when requiring atomic transactions but needing to retrieve values in Redis prior for use within the transaction.
-For instance, let"s assume that the :rediscommand:`INCR` command didn"t exist and we need to build an atomic version of :rediscommand:`INCR` in Python.
+For instance, let"s assume that the :rediscommand:`INCR` command didn't exist and we need to build an atomic version of :rediscommand:`INCR` in Python.

 The completely naive implementation could :rediscommand:`GET` the value, increment it in Python, and :rediscommand:`SET` the new value back.
 However, this is not atomic because